spirit-js/spirit/README.md

 - Middlewares are not tied to node http `req` & `res` objects. spirit middlewares just take an input and __return__ an output.
 This makes them easier to test, re-use, and isomorphic.

 - Middlewares __flow both ways__ and are bidirectional.
 (Unlike with Express middleware, where they only move one way).
 This makes response based middlewares possible.

-- Middlewares are __not__ a blackbox http handler.
-In spirit they have a more defined role as transforming input and output.
-They do not double as a http handler like in Express.

 - __Environment agnostic / Isomorphic__.
 In spirit, there are _adapters_, they allow spirit to interface with a different environment.
 For example, there is a node.js http adapter.
 Their can be a browser adapter that hooks into DOM events.